Support

 3.5.
 Which role does the Hosting Company play in the internship?

-4. Creation of an innovation internship vacancy
+4. Creation of an innovation internship position

 4.1 How can I introduce my Company to the Talents?